MBB-team/VBA-toolbox/_wiki/ktom.md

 Here, the recursion depth ($$k$$) induces distinct ToM sophistication levels, which differ in how they update their (recursive) beliefs and the ensuing trial-by-trial predictions about their opponent's next move.
 Note that one can derive the learning rule of any k-ToM agent recursively, from the learning rule of 0-ToM.

 > The mathematical details of k-ToM learning models are described in [Devaine et al. (2014a)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0087619) and [Devaine et al. (2014b)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003992).
+Empirical applications of this model to ethology and computational psychiatry can be found in [Devaine et al. (2017)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005833) and [Devaine et al. (2020)](https://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1007700).

 ## k-ToM mentalizing models in VBA